drlarowe/UCLA-Project-1/README.md

 Load balancing ensures that the application will be highly secure and available, in addition to restricting access and/or threats to the network.
 - Load Balancers protect availability via redundancy.
 -
-- The advantage of a jumpbox is that _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- The advantage of a JumpBox is that it allows access and mangagement of devices in a particular network while in a different security zone or even remotely.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- _TODO: What does Filebeat watch for?_
+- Filebeat collects and monitors log files.
+It forwards this data which can then be indexed and reviewed.
-- _TODO: What does Metricbeat record?_
+- Metricbeat records system and service metrics.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.